 - Role of ethnicity and diversity in educational practices

-- Educational policies, equity, and human rights
+- Educational policies, equity, gender, and human rights

 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.